trunghng/deep_rl_zoo/README.md

 ```

 ## Running experiment
 Each experiment can be run directly through `name_of_the_algorithm.py` or through `run.py`.
-For instance, to train an SAC agent, we run
+For instance, to train an SAC agent, we can use
 ```bash
 python -m run sac
 ```
-is equivalent to
+which is equivalent to
 ```bash
 python zoo/single/sac.py
 ```
-To customize training arguments, check out the algorithm file for more detailed.
+To customize training arguments, check out the each algorithm file for more detailed.
 For example, here are the arguments used in SAC
 ```
 usage: sac.py [-h] [--env ENV] [--exp-name EXP_NAME] [--seed SEED]
               [--hidden-sizes HIDDEN_SIZES [HIDDEN_SIZES ...]] [--lr LR]